eprintsug/irus/README.md

 if you are testing the plugin, or have it installed on a test/development machine, you can add the configuration above to a file in the archive specific configuration e.g.  `~/archives/ARCHIVEID/cfg/cfg.d/z_pirus.pl`.

+### Troubleshooting

+From v1.2.2, more information about a failed transfer of data to the tracker will be logged in the description of the `Event::PIRUS` event (that then replays the data to the tracker).
+To view the event, go to 'Manage records' -> 'Tasks' as an admin user in the EPrints interface.
+If there are a lot of items in the list, you may want to filter for `Plugin` = `Event::PIRUS`.

+There is also a configuration option to add the same information to the Apache error log.
+This can can be quite verbose as it would log for every failed transmission, whereas the replay event is created once.

+The `Event::PIRUS` replays may only exist for a short amount of time in the event queue if the initial transmissions fail, but the replay events work.
+To scrutinise the replay event you may need to temporarily stop the EPrints indexer to allow you to see the details of the failure.

 ## Implementation

 This code will PING the configured tracker server whenever a full-text or item summary page is requested from EPrints.